eelfire/arc-lang/Spec.md

 A _string_ type is a set of string values (a sequence of characters).
 Length of string is otherwise the number of characters present in it which is non negative.

-A _string slice_ type is a subset of characters derived from an existing string value.
+A _string slice_ type is a subsequence of characters derived from an existing string value.

 `string`